lizgarseeyah/Image-Classifier/README.md

 # Image Classifier

 ### Files:
-- Image Classifer .ipynb: main file
+- Image Classifer Project.ipynb: main file
 - train.py: trains a new network on a dataset and saves the model as a checkpoint.
 - predict.py: uses a trained network to predict the class for an input image.
+- cat_to_json.
 - workspace_utils.py: a module that includes an iterator wrapper called "keep_awake" and a context manager called "active_session" that can be used to maintain an active session during long running processes.